AdamBoley/Exam-Scores-Analysis/README.md

 ### Business Requirement 2 - Construction of an appropriate Machine Learning model
 - The local government wants to be able to predict student test scores based on their circumstances
+- The local government wants 3 machine learning models - one to predict math scores, one to predict reading scores and another to predict writing scores
 - As the test scores are continuous numerical variables, a regression based model will be tried first
 - As the feature variables are categorical, it may be that a regression model will fail to perform to an acceptable level
-- If a regression model fails, a classification approach will be used, with student test scores converted to bins, with the best number to be determined through extensive testing
+- If a regression model fails, a classification approach will be used, with student test scores converted to bins, with the best number of bins to be determined through extensive testing

 ### Business Requirement 3 - Construction of Streamlit dashboard
 - Once all data analysis, data visualisation and machine learning tasks are completed, the focus of the project can switch to construction of the dashboard
 - All necessary data analysis plots must be saved and inserted into the dashboard pages
 - Appropriate commentary on those plots must be supplied
-- Users must be be able to ineterface with the machine learning models so that they may make predictions
+- Users must be be able to ineterface with the machine learning models so that they may make predictions by entering student parameters

-## Development cycle log
-In previous projects, I have found it useful to log my progress through the development cycle.
-Given that I am considering a dataset of significant size and complexity, I shall continue this practice, and I will note any particularly interesting insights.

-8/11/22:
-[Student exam scores dataset](https://www.kaggle.com/datasets/whenamancodes/students-performance-in-exams) located on Kaggle.
-Several other datasets were considered, but I considered that this since dataset contains data about a student's cirsumstances as well as their test scores, a project using this dataset could contain a demographic analysis as well as an analysis of test scores.

-After deciding to use this dataset, I noted down some quick thoughts regarding hypotheses, business cases, data cleaning, visualisation, model construction and so on.
-I booked the first project planning call with my Mentor and he agreed with the general thrust of my analysis approach.

-9/11/22:
-Project repository started and workspace built.
-Necessary data analysis and machine learning packages installed.
-Business Requirements, hypotheses, dashboard layout, and approach documented in ReadMe.

-10/11/22:
-Generate Pandas Profile Report, distribution analysis using QQ plots and Shapiro Wilk tests.
-Numerical data may or may not be normally distributed.
-Begin correlation study

-11/11/22:
-I think I need to go back one step, and expand the data analysis more in line with the hypotheses, with more plots.

-20/11/22:
-Categorical variable relationships analyses, and relevant hypotheses validated.
-Parental education influences student participation in the test preparation course, and there is a parental education bias in the various ethnicities of the students.

-Correlation study and predictive power score study conducted.
-For maths, only lunch_program has any significant correlation and predictive power.
-For reading, lunch_program shows strong predictive power, and lunch_program and test_preparation_course show significant correlation.
-For writing, lunch_program and test_preparation_course show strong predictive power and significant correlation.

-25/11/22:
-Fit math_score pipeline

-27/11/22:
-Fit reading_score pipeline

-2/12/22:
-Fit writing_score pipeline

-5/12/22:
-Round up performance of all machine learning pipelines

 ## Notebook discussions